pawelgrzybek/pawelgrzybek.com/content/posts/2018-11-30-top-picks-2018-november.md

 ## [web.dev](https://web.dev/)

 Presented on Google Summit 2018 cool project with multiple learning path that will make you a much better web developer.
 From security, through performance to accessibility.
-Loggin via your Google account, track your progress and make a web a better place.
+Log-in via your Google account, track your progress and make a web a better place.

 ## []()